openconfig/gnoi/healthz/README.md

 further root cause the fault that occurs with it.

-The `Artifact` RPC is used to retrieve specific artifacts that are listed by the target system in the `List` RPC.
+The `Artifact` RPC is used to retrieve specific artifacts that are listed by the target system in the `List` or `Get` RPC.
 Once retrieved each artifact can be 'acknowledged' by the client of the RPC.
 Acknowledged artifacts are no longer returned in a list of the corresponding artifacts, and a device may use this status as a hint to allow garbage collection of artifacts that are no longer